 - Starting at a long edge of the rectangle, roll the dough to form a tight cylinder.
 Pinch seam to seal.
 Arrange cylinder seam side down and cut into 12 equal pieces.
 Using your hand, slightly flatten each piece of dough to seal open edges and keep the filling in place.

 - Arrange rolls in prepared cake pan.
-Cover the rolls with plastic wrap and let proof (rise) in a warm place (80 degrees to 85 degrees) until doubled in size, about 30 to 45 minutes.
+Cover the rolls with plastic wrap and let proof in a warm place (80 degrees to 85 degrees) until doubled in size, about 30 to 45 minutes (see note 3).
 Pour heavy cream evenly over the rolls after this second proofing.

 - While the rolls are proofing the 2nd time, make the icing.
 In a medium bowl, combine cream cheese, buttermilk, and powdered sugar and stir until smooth.